apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.masked_select(input, mask, out=None) → Tensor
 ```

-Returns a new 1-D tensor which indexes the `input` tensor according to the binary mask `mask` which is a &lt;cite&gt;ByteTensor&lt;/cite&gt;.
+Returns a new 1-D tensor which indexes the `input` tensor according to the binary mask `mask` which is a `ByteTensor`.

 The shapes of the `mask` tensor and the `input` tensor don’t need to match, but they must be [broadcastable](notes/broadcasting.html#broadcasting-semantics).